AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 When a command fails due to an exception that is explicitly non-transient, no retries are done at all.
 Note that the retry scheduler is only invoked when a command fails due to a `RuntimeException`.
 Checked exceptions are regarded "business exception" and will never trigger a retry.
-Typical usage of a `RetryScheduler` is when dispatching commands on a `DistributedCommandBus`.
-If a node fails, the retry scheduler will cause a command to be dispatched to the next node capable of processing the command \(see [Distributing the command bus](command-dispatching.md#distributing-the-command-bus)\).

 `CommandDispatchInterceptor`s allow modification of `CommandMessage`s prior to dispatching them to the command bus.
 In contrast to `CommandDispatchInterceptor`s configured on the command bus,